-On the other hand, in the special case $\beta=0 $, which roughly says there is \textit{no} smoothness, we will also investigate how a regularity gain on the initial condition allows to somehow push forward the well-posedness thresholds of the Krylov-R\"ockner type condition, see \cite{kryl:rock:05} for drifts in time-space Lebesgue spaces when $\alpha=2 $ and \cite{xie:zhan:20}, \cite{chau:jabi:meno:22-1} for $\alpha\in (1,2] $, which is precisely given by \eqref{cond_gencase} taking therein $\beta=0 $.
+On the other hand, in the special case $\beta=0 $, which roughly says there is \textit{no} smoothness (nor distributional type singularity), we will also investigate how a regularity gain on the initial condition allows to somehow push forward the well-posedness thresholds of the Krylov-R\"ockner type condition, see \cite{kryl:rock:05} for drifts in time-space Lebesgue spaces when $\alpha=2 $ and \cite{xie:zhan:20}, \cite{chau:jabi:meno:22-1} for $\alpha\in (1,2] $, which is precisely given by \eqref{cond_gencase} taking therein $\beta=0 $.

 \textbf{Organization of the paper.} We state our main results in the next section.
 The strategy of the proof is then briefly recalled in Section \ref{sec_strategy}.
 We state in Section \ref{SEC_BESOV} some useful properties on Besov spaces that will be used for the proof of the main results.
 The framework of Besov interaction kernels allows to revisit the classical non linear martingale problem approach for McKean-Vlasov SDEs in a quite systematic way starting from some global density estimates, which are locally stronger than in \cite{chau:jabi:meno:22-1} whenever the measure $\mu$ lies in some appropriate Besov space.
-Section \ref{ESTI_FOR_FK} is dedicated to those density estimates focusing on the properties of the associated Fokker-Planck equation, and Section \ref{sec_WP_SDE} to the derivation of the well-posedness -in a weak and strong sense -results.
+Section \ref{ESTI_FOR_FK} is dedicated to those density estimates focusing on the properties of the associated Fokker-Planck equation, and Section \ref{sec_WP_SDE} to the derivation of the well-posedness results (in a weak and strong sense).
 As a by-product of the density estimates obtained in Section \ref{ESTI_FOR_FK}, the related propagation of chaos for a suitable particle system could be captured.
-This will specifically concern a future work.
-Section \ref{CONNEC_WITH_MODELS} is dedicated to the connection of our main results with the concrete physical models mentioned above.
+This will specifically concern future works.
+We can mention \cite{hao:jabi:meno:rock:zhan:24} for related results in the kinetic case.
+Section \ref{CONNEC_WITH_MODELS} is dedicated to the connection of our main results with the concrete models mentioned above.